AlpacaInTheNight/PromptsBrowser/README.md

 ![](img/preview.jpg)

+### Changes in 1.1.0
+⚠️ Previous versions stored collections in the root of the application.
+Since version 1.1.0 they are now stored in the extension directory.
+If you used previous versions, you will need to move your collections there. ⚠️

+As of version 1.1.0, the extension now works via FastAPI and no longer depends on an additional local server or extension installation location.
+This will cover more use cases and customizations of the application.

 ## Installation:

 1. Make sure you have the latest AUTOMATIC1111/stable-diffusion-webui version instaled.
-Prompt Browser 1.0.0 was tested and adapted for WebUI versions 1.5.1 - 1.6.0.
+Prompt Browser 1.1.0 was tested and adapted for WebUI versions 1.6.0.

-2. Unzip/clone the plugin into the `extensions/PromptsBrowser` directory.
+2. Unzip/clone the plugin into the extensions directory.
 Or install it using WebUI Extensions -> Install from URL tab.

-3. If installing from WebUI do not change the extension directory and stop Stable Diffusion and start it again.

-5. In the stable-diffusion webUI directory will be created directory `prompts_catalogue` with subdirectory `myprompts` - this will be the first collection of prompts.
+3. On first run in the Prompts Browser Extension directory will be created directory `prompts_catalogue` with subdirectory `myprompts` - this will be the first collection of prompts.
 As well as the directory `styles_catalogue` where new styles will be stored.

+4. With the extension installed, you can add the startup argument stable diffusion `--prompts-browser-readonly`.
+With this argument, the extension client and server will be read-only, which may be desirable when using the extension when hosting the application online.

 ### Important